johnkerl/miller/docs/file-formats.rst

 etc. and I just log them as needed.
 Then later, I can use ``grep``, ``mlr --opprint group-like``, etc. to analyze my logs.

-the default equals-sign and comma.
+See POKI_PUT_LINK_FOR_PAGE(reference.html)HERE regarding how to specify separators other than the default equals-sign and comma.

 NIDX: Index-numbered (toolkit style)
 ----------------------------------------------------------------